Frequently Asked Questions

 We accept most major insurance plans including Medicare.
 Please contact our office at (479) 444-6522 to verify that we accept your specific insurance plan before your appointment.
 Our staff will work with your insurance to verify coverage and obtain prior authorization when required.

-Yes, our staff can assist with patient assistance programs for expensive medications, particularly HIV medications and IV antibiotics.
+Yes, our staff can assist with patient assistance programs for expensive medications, particularly IV antibiotics and other specialty therapies.
 Many pharmaceutical companies offer copay assistance or free medication programs for qualifying patients.
 Let us know if cost is a concern and we will explore available options.

 Please contact our office to discuss self pay options and available resources.
-For certain conditions like HIV, state programs may help cover the cost of care and medications.
+For certain conditions, state and community programs may help cover the cost of care and medications.
 Our staff can help connect you with appropriate resources.